nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

         ![](Documentation/Images/plus.png)

     2. Next, select the mode in which the input will be used.
 Since we want to use the trigger as, well, a trigger, select "Trigger."
+If no actions show up when configuring an input, it is most likely because there is a file missing.
+Please read [Checking the installation](#checking-the-installation) to make sure no files are missing and try again.
+If you are still having problems, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues/new).

        ![](Documentation/Images/use-input-as.png)